Mutant ES Cells

 ES cell clones generated by gene targeting in the EUCOMM program have been analyzed for correct targeting by PCR methods.
 Long range PCR (LRPCR) is applied to control for homologous recombination in the 5′ and 3′ homology arms.
 Another quality control PCR checks for the presence of the downstream loxP site, which is sometimes lost due to recombination events in the homology region between targeting cassette and critical exon.

-In the EUCOMM database the user can find two different quality control levels of ES cell clones: a. "knockout first" and b. "without conditional potential (targeted trap)".
+In the EUCOMM database the user can find two different quality control levels of Knockout-first ES cell clones: a. "with conditional potential" and b. "without conditional potential (targeted trap)".

-- Knockout first alleles contain all components of the original targeting vector.
+- Knockout-first Alleles (with Conditional Potential) contain all components of the original targeting vector.
 They can be used for the generation of conditional alleles and lacZ-tagged null alleles.

 For each ES cell clone being sent out by the EuMMCR team, the presence of the downstream loxP site is confirmed by PCR.
 In addition the EuMMCR genotyping team verifies the 5′ and 3′ LRPCR′s performed in the production genotyping.
 Furthermore, we develop a PCR reaction enabling the user to genotype the ES cells as well as chimeric mice and their offspring.
 Via qPCR we check for the number of integrations of the targeting cassette (neo and lacZ) and for chromosomal integrity by checking a gene of the mouse chromosomes 8, 11, and Y.